CBP Officer

 How did you felt living your home state to move to the Southwest Border? how did you found housing and how did you attended to your 30 day EOD before the academy?
 Thank you.

-Asked by jvcolo22 about 7 years ago
+Asked by jvcolo22 over 7 years ago

 It was a drastic move for me, it was almost literally across the country.
 I used the CBP Delphi forums to find an officer who was renting a room in his home.
 I stayed with him for my first 30days.
 He showed me around the city and showed me which areas I should rent and which to avoid.
 Towards the end of the academy, I found an apartment to rent in a neighborhood he suggested.
 I scheduled my move in day the same day as my arrival .